i3visio/osrframework/README.md

 # Official package
 sudo apt-get install python-osrframework
 # Installing Python dependencies manually
-sudo pip install mechanize Skype4Py argparse requests python-emailahoy BeautifulSoup pyexcel pyexcel_ods pyexcel_xls pyexcel_xlsx pyexcel_text pyexcel_io tweepy matplotlib networkx decorator
+sudo pip install mechanize Skype4Py argparse requests python-emailahoy BeautifulSoup pyexcel pyexcel_ods pyexcel_xls pyexcel_xlsx pyexcel_text pyexcel_io tweepy matplotlib networkx decorator validate_email pyDNS tabulate
 ```
-There might be an issue in some Debian systems regarding the usage of the ouath library as v0.7.1 or later is required and in some Debian systems this library is owned by the OS.
+There might be an issue in some old Debian systems regarding the usage of the ouath library as v0.7.1 or later is required and in some Debian systems this library is owned by the OS.
 ```
 Traceback (most recent call last):
   File "usufy.py", line 49, in <module>